JehrosArina/My-Refocus-Assignments/README.md

 //REASON WHY YOU WANT TO BE A WEB DEVELOPER//

 Web developer is my dream job.
 I want to become a  web developer so I can land a job in the IT industry and I earn well.
-On top of that, Once I've already mastered the skills, I would love to empower those aspirant people whom want to dive in this Tech environment to share my knowledge so their lives may change too.
+On top of that, Once I've already mastered the skills, I would love to empower those aspirant people whom want to dive in this Tech environment so I share my knowledge so their lives may change too.